 Where this exemption is taken, the subsidiary taking the audit exemption must be included in the parent company’s consolidated audited accounts; these consolidated accounts must then be filed on the UK public register alongside the accounts of the subsidiary claiming the exemption.
 The parent company must also disclose within the consolidated accounts that the subsidiary is exempt from the audit of its individual accounts by virtue of the s479A parental guarantee.
 Certain types of company are excluded under s479B of the Companies Act, including traded companies (ie a company any of whose transferable securities are admitted to trading on a UK regulated market) and authorised insurance and banking companies.

-Case study
+Case study Q&A

 Fred Ltd is a UK subsidiary of Wilma Inc., a US, privately-owned, holding company with subsidiaries around the world.
-Fred Ltd has five UK employees, turnover of £1 million and gross assets of £250,000, so is a small company in its own right.
+Fred Ltd has five UK employees, turnover of £1 million, and gross assets of £250,000, so is a small company in its own right.
 Its principal activity is to provide sales and marketing support services in the UK for the US parent.

 The Wilma global group has 100 employees, turnover of $90 million and gross assets of $15 million.

-Q: Does Fred Ltd qualify for any audit exemptions?
+Q:Â Does Fred Ltd qualify for any audit exemptions?

-A: No. The size of the worldwide group exceeds the ‘small group’ thresholds and as the US parent company is outside the UK Fred Ltd cannot apply a parental guarantee.
+A: No. The size of the worldwide group exceeds the ‘small group’ thresholds and as the US parent company is outside the UK, Fred Ltd cannot apply a parental guarantee.

 Other considerations